+REVISED PROPOSED

-FIRST AMENDED VERIFIED COMPLAINT
+SECOND AMENDED COMPLAINT

+PER THE COURT’S ORDER OF MAY 9, 2024

-The Plaintiffs, by counsel, hereby allege as the basis of their First Amended Verified COMPLAINT against the Defendants as follows:
+The Plaintiffs, by counsel, hereby allege as the basis of their REVISED SECOND AMENDED COMPLAINT against the Defendants as follows:

 JURISDICTION AND PARTIES

 This Court has jurisdiction pursuant to 4 V.I.C. §76 and 14 V.I.C. §607.
+On May 9, 2024, the Court (Ross, S.M) ordered plaintiff Hamed as follows with regard to the original complaint, filed October 31, 2016 and proposed amendments and supplemetations:

+ORDERED that HH's July 26, 2017 motion to amend the FAC and HH's December 19, 2022 motion to amend the FAC are GRANTED, however the proposed second amended complaints attached thereto ARE NOT ACCEPTED.

+It is further:

+ORDERED that HH's February 28, 2023 motion for leave to file a supplemental complaint is GRANTED, however the proposed second amended and supplemental complaint attached thereto IS NOT ACCEPTED.
+It is further:

+ORDERED that within thirty (30) days from the date of entry of this Order.
+HH shall FILE

+A NE\V PROPOSED SECOND AMENDMENT COMPLAINT to ''eliminate[] two counts Count II (Conversion) and Count V (Civil Conspiracy) against each Defendant [and] correct[] the caption to correct the spelling of the name of the Jamil Yousef to Jamil Yousuf' and to add MY as a defendant, with the factual allegations added therein confined to events that occurred BEFORE the action was commenced, and

+A SEPARATE SUPPLEMENTAL COMPLAINT with the factual allegations therein confined to events that occurred AFTER the action was commenced.

+Separate redlines to the original complaint and the supplemental complaint will be filed separately.

 Individual Plaintiff Hisham Hamed, (“Hamed”) is an adult resident of St. Croix and is now and at all times relevant to this Complaint has been an owner of stock in nominal defendant Sixteen Plus Corporation (“Sixteen Plus”).

 Defendant Fathi Yusuf is an adult resident of St. Croix who was at all times relevant to this Complaint (and still is) a shareholder, officer and director of Sixteen Plus.